+Cuerden Residential Park is an exclusive pet-friendly development for the over 50's.
 For many people, the thought of moving out into Lancashire for retirement sounds like a dream come true.
 Thanks to communities such as Cuerden Residential Park, many people are now able to realise these dreams!
-This quiet, peaceful residential community is safe, secure and completely gated, making it one of the most private locales in the county for retirement living.
+This quiet, peaceful residential community is safe and secure, making it one of the most private locales in the county for retirement living.

 About Cuerden Residential Park